 As author, you retain copyright of the article and, once we have published it, are free to repurpose it.

-4. STYLE NOTES: WRITING FOR EDUCATION CANADA
+3. STYLE NOTES: WRITING FOR EDUCATION CANADA

-Education Canada is a magazine, not a scholarly journal.
+Education Canada is not a scholarly journal.
 Our readers are well-informed and concerned educators, but they are not all academics, and some Education Canada articles are shared with parents and other lay readers.

 Loosen up!
 Avoid the jargon and formal, circuitous wording that gives academic writing precision at the cost of readability.
 Pretend you are explaining your project or research to an interested friend.
-Watch out for overly long, multi-clause sentences, heavy reliance on the passive voice, and long strings of adjectives (“innovative, pedagogically-driven, inquiry-based, empowering, culturally inclusive curriculum”).
+Watch out for long, multi-clause sentences, heavy reliance on the passive voice, and long strings of adjectives (“innovative, pedagogically-driven, inquiry-based, empowering, culturally inclusive curriculum”).

 Find an interesting lead.
 Look for something personal, surprising or visual to capture readers’ interest and draw them into your story.

-Show it in action: “Fairy Tale month is being celebrated at St. Gregory Catholic School and at its Happy Creek Learning Center, a large castle constructed from cardboard.
+- Show it in action: “It’s Fairy Tale month at St. Gregory Catholic School and at its Happy Creek Learning Center, a large castle has been constructed from cardboard.
 Dressed up in their armor, three princes discuss how they are going to slay the dragon and save the princess from her impending doom…”

-Make it personal: “Wyatt sat uncomfortably in his chair, squirming as I looked over his transcript and file.
+- Make it personal: “Wyatt sat uncomfortably in his chair, squirming as I looked over his transcript and file.
 Five different grade schools, two middle schools, not back to back… “